 In 2013, Orange Plaza Rotary was proud to sponsor one of the first Global Grant Scholars funded by Rotary District 5320 and The Rotary Foundation.
-Joseph studied is Sussex, England, increasing his knowledge in the area of economic and community development.
+Joseph Flores studied in Sussex, England, increasing his knowledge in the area of economic and community development.

 Recently, Joseph wrote to us with an update and a proposal to work with Rotary clubs in Guatemala, where he currently working for Pomona Impact.
 More about Joseph from their website: